 Graduating master’s students will be able to:

-Display an essential foundation in knowledge in Microbiology and/or Immunology, including proficiency in a range of techniques.
+2. Demonstrate foundational knowledge in Microbiology, including proficiency in a range of techniques.

 Ph.D. in Microbiology

 The Ph.D. program in Microbiology encompasses many sub-disciplines, including plant-microbe and animal-microbe interactions, microbiome research, virology, vaccine development, soil microbiology, biofilm research, immunology, and discipline-based education research.
 The program trains students in the foundation of knowledge, process of inquiry, and philosophy of microbiology.
 It breaks with traditional programs by focusing training on seven well-defined learning outcomes that can be attained with or without supporting coursework.
 This includes outcomes for professional, ethical, and civic development Doctoral graduates are prepared for a variety of career paths including academic or industry research and academic teaching.

 1. Demonstrate professional and ethical behavior consistent with the expectations of the discipline.

 2. Use and apply appropriate discipline knowledge, concepts, and theoretical frameworks.

 3. Conduct scholarly inquiry relevant to societal challenges and the field of study.